 A common architecture is first designed for the common iFLEX Framework.
 Then, more detailed descriptions are defined for each of the different types of iFLEX Assistants (iFAs) (households, building communities).
-Finally, the commonalities of those descriptions are generalized back to the common iFLEX architecture.
+Finally, the common alities of those descriptions are generalized back to the common iFLEX architecture.
 Architecture design begins by identifying how the iFA interacts with end-users, other stakeholders and its environment (i.e., context view).
 After that, the iFA is divided into logical subcomponents (i.e., functional view), and the interactions between the sub-components are described.
 The component specific requirements are identified after the functional decomposition of the architecture.
-The list of requirements will be added as an appendix to this deliverable in later phases.
 After component definition, it is defined how these components process and manage information (i.e., information view).
-Finally, the deployment view describes how the iFA can be configured, packaged and deployed into energy services provided to the end-user.
+Finally, the deployment view describes how the iFA can be configured, packaged and deployed into energy services provided to the enduser.
 Interoperability perspective is described to understand how the different components interact for a particular purpose to reach a common goal.
-Security and scalability perspectives will be documented to ensure that these non-functional requirements are properly addressed by the iFLEX Framework architecture.
+Security and scalability perspectives are documented to ensure that these non-functional requirements are properly addressed by the iFLEX Framework architecture.

-In the first phase, the following views and perspectives were recognized as the most apparent: Context view that describes how the iFLEX framework interacts with its environment, functional view that describes the common functionalities of the iFLEX framework (with the help of use cases) and the information view that identifies the data items that the iFLEX framework manages.
-In addition, the interoperability perspective was described that identifies the technologies and standards for different interoperability layers of the iFLEX framework, and the security and privacy perspectives that describe the approach and means to fulfil the security and privacy requirements.
-Furthermore, an application of the iFA to building communities was described in the first phase as an instantiation example with applied context view and more specific and detailed functional view.
+In the first phase, the following views and perspectives were recognized as the most apparent: Context view (Sub-section 3.1) that describes how the iFLEX framework interacts with its environment, functional view (Sub-section 3.2) that describes the common functionalities of the iFLEX framework (with the help of use cases) and the information view (Sub-section 3.3) that identifies the data items that the iFLEX framework manages.
+In addition, the interoperability perspective (Sub-section 3.5) was described that identifies the technologies and standards for different interoperability layers of the iFLEX framework, and the security and privacy perspectives (Sub-section 3.6) that describe the approach and means to fulfil the security and privacy requirements.
+Furthermore, an application of the iFA to building communities (Sub-section 4.2) was described in the first phase as an instantiation example with applied context view and more specific and detailed functional view.

-In the second phase, the architectural work concentrates on improving the functional and information views.
-In the functional view, the interfaces for components are described by defining the functions that each interface implements.
-The information view is refined by describing the data flow between the functional elements in more detail.
-This includes the detailed description of each data item of each interface.
-The iFA is also applied to households, describing a common instantiation example of the iFlex Assistant in Greek and Slovenian pilots.
-The context and functional views between different iFAs (applied to households and building communities) are compared and the common parts of the iFLEX framework will be refined.
+In the second phase, the architectural work concentrated on improving the functional and information views (Sub-sections 3.2 and 3.3).
+In the functional view, the interfaces for components were described by defining the functions that each interface implements.
+The information view was refined by describing the data flow between the functional elements in more detail.
+This included the detailed description of each data item of each interface.
+The iFA was also applied to households (Sub-section 4.1), describing a common instantiation example of the iFlex Assistant in Greek and Slovenian pilots.
+The context and functional views between different iFAs (applied to households and building communities) were compared and the common parts of the iFLEX framework were refined.

-In the third phase, deployment view will be defined, describing the how the iFA is configured, packaged and deployed.
-The iFLEX framework will be deployed with the help of the pilots (one building community and two households) and validated.
+In the third phase, deployment view was defined (Sub-section 3.4), describing how iFA is configured, packaged and deployed.
+The iFLEX framework is deployed with the help of the pilots (one building community and two households) and validated.
+In addition, some internal changes and refinements were made to the functional components.
+These did not affect, however, the external interfaces and therefore did not make any changes to the iFLEX architecture itself.